 The data analytic strategy for the primary analysis is described elsewhere (23).
-During that process two themes emerged inductively, which did not fall within the scope of the primary analysis.
-These two themes were (1) participants' descriptions of their initial motivations for facilitating PAT, and (2) their current sources of ongoing motivation and fulfillment in their work.
+During that process two themes emerged inductively, which aid not fall within the scope of the primary analysis.
+These two themes were \$12 participants' descriptions of their initial motivations for facilitating PATO and (2) their current sources of ongoing motivation and fuffilmen €in their work.
 These themes were determined to be unrelated to the aims of the primary study, which were to characterize the roles and activities of SHPs on PAT treatment teams, but of sufficient scientific importance to warrant their own dedicated systematic investigation.

-The present secondary analyses employed a hybrid inductivedeductive approach (43) to rapid qualitative analysis of these two themes.
-A rapid qualitative approach was selected because of the shifting regulatory environment of psychedelics, and ongoing discussions about the role of SHPs in psychedelic care, to which this analysis may provide directly germane, though time-sensitive, information.
-In the secondary analysis, our first step was to generate a codebook of subthemes, which was created by two investigators with content expertise in chaplaincy and psychedelic facilitation.
-The codebook was created by reviewing all transcripts, and then identifying (1) pre-existing themes that were deemed important to examine in a deductive step (e.g., the existing unexamined categories that emerged in the prior analysis that motivated the present investigation), and (2) a set of themes relevant to these two original themes, which were recognized and noted separately by the two investigators.
-These were discussed and consolidated into one codebook.
-That codebook was then refined by having the two expert coders code a subsample of transcripts independently, and then resolve disagreements by consensus, modifying and adding categories as needed.
+The present secondary analyses employed a hybrid inductive approach (42) deductive approach (43) to rapid qualitative analysis of these two themes.
+A rapid qualitative approach was selected because of the shifts ing regulatory environment of psychedelics, and ongoing discussions about the role of SHPs in psychedelic care, to which this analysis may provide directly germane, though time-sensitive, information in the themes, which was created by two investigators with content expertise in chaplaincy and psychedelic facilitation.
+The codebook was created by fee viewing all transcripts, and then identifying (1) pre-existing themes that were deemed important to examine in a deductive step (e.g., the existing unexamined categories that emerged in the prior analysis that motivated the present investigation), and (2) a set of themes relevant to these two original themes, which were recognized and noted separatel by the two investigators.
+These were discussed and consolidated into one codebook That codebook was then refined by having the two expert codes and a subsample of transcripts independently, and then resolve disagreements by consensus, modifying and adding categories as needed.
 The resulting codebook was then treated as a finalized version.
-These codes were deductively applied by a single coder using MAXQDA version 22.2.00 qualitative analysis software.
-This method of rapid qualitative analysis has the advantage of taking less time than double-coded methods, and the limitation that coding may be subject to biased detection, with intercoder reliability of the full dataset not possible to establish (44).
+These codes were deductively applied by a single coder using MAXQDA version 22.200 qualitative analysis software.
+This method of rapid qualitative analysis has the advantage of taking less time than double-coded methods? and the limitation that coding may be subject to biased detection, with intercoder reliability of the full dataset not possible to establish (44).
 This limitation makes researcher positionality particularly important to describe and report as part of data interpretation (see Discussion for this reporting).